-What sounds can we hear?
+What sounds can people hear?

-Humans can hear sounds at frequencies from about 20 Hz to 20,000 Hz, though we hear sounds best from 1,000 Hz to 5,000 Hz, where human speech is centered.
+People can hear sounds at frequencies from about 20 Hz to 20,000 Hz, though we hear sounds best from 1,000 Hz to 5,000 Hz, where human speech is centered.
 Hearing loss may reduce the range of frequencies a person can hear.
 It is common for people to lose their ability to hear higher frequencies as they get older.

 The sound intensity that scientists measure is not the same as loudness.
 Loudness describes how people perceive sound (see loudness).
 The softest sounds that young adults can hear in a frequency range of 1000 Hz to 3000 Hz have a measured sound intensity of 0 decibels relative to the intensity of a sound wave with a pressure of 20 microPascals (dB re 20 µPa).

 The graph below is an Equal Loudness Curve.
 The y-axis (vertical) is relative intensity in decibels referenced to 20 µPa.
 The x-axis (horizontal) is the frequency of a sound on a logarithmic scale.
 The contour lines are lines of equal perceived loudness for sounds at different frequencies.
 For example, a sound at a frequency of 30 Hz and a measured relative intensity of 80 dB re 20µPa — the purple dot — has the same perceived loudness as a sound at a frequency of 1000 Hz and a measured relative intensity of about 30 dB re 20µPa — the red dot.

 If people could hear equally well at all frequencies, the contour lines would be flat because the same measured sound intensity would be perceived to be equally loud regardless of the sound frequency.
 In fact, people do not hear as well at low frequencies.
 Therefore, the relative sound intensity has to be much greater for a low frequency sound to be perceived to be as loud as a sound at a frequency that we hear well, such as 1000 Hertz.